-It’s difficult to miss the walrus moustache on the Miniature Schnauzer.
-This small dog breed from Germany is popular for his big heart, outgoing personality and playful humour.
+It’s difficult to miss the walrus mustache on the Miniature Schnauzer.
+This small dog breed from Germany is popular for his big heart, outgoing personality and playful humor.
 Enthusiastic and affectionate, the Mini Schnauzer loves people and is incredibly loyal.

 Developed to be a ratter and a farm guard on farms, the Miniature Schnauzer was a result of crossing the Standard Schnauzer with small breeds like Miniature Pinscher, Affenpinscher, Poodle or Pomeranian.

 Although he looks like a smaller Standard and Giant Schnauzer, this breed is distinctly unique.